ReScience-Archives/Rougier-2017/README.md

  * Matplotlib 2.0.0
  * tqdm 4.10

-Original data is not freelty available and you will need to download the [original images](http://cs.nyu.edu/~ajsecord/npar2002/StipplingOriginals.zip) prior to running the `run.sh` to obtain results.
+Original data is not freely available and you will need to download the [original images](http://cs.nyu.edu/~ajsecord/npar2002/StipplingOriginals.zip) prior to running the `run.sh` to obtain results.